1C0D/obsidian-explorer-shortcuts/README.md

-# Obsidian Sample Plugin Modif
+# Obsidian explorer shortcuts

+Add useful shortcuts for operations on explorer content

 ## developpement
 (do "npm start" at first or a npm i)